fontexD/k8s/sidero/README.md

 - A k8s-cluster or single node dosent matter
 - Dhcp Server with the ability to add option 66 and 67
 - Kvm/Libvirt Host

+<i>In this example im using a single node k8s-cluster, so rmemeber to remove taints from the controlplane if following this, else just deploy it on a worker node.</i>

 First of all is to install the Cli-Tools to make all of this possible